-WELCOMING ACTIVITIES

-Greetings Designed for Inclusion

-We all want to be acknowledged and welcomed.
+WELCOMING ACTIVITIES Greetings Designed for Inclusion We all want to be acknowledged and welcomed.
 A culture of personal greetings establishes safety and predictability, supports contribution by all voices, set norms for respectful listening, and allows people to connect with one another, creating a sense of belonging.
 To be effective they must be authentic, warm and accompanied by appropriate eye contact and attentive body language.

-USE INCLUSIVE GREETINGS in passing

-Eye Contact: When culturally appropriate, establish eye contact while listening and speaking.
+USE INCLUSIVE GREETINGS in passing Eye Contact: When culturally appropriate, establish eye contact while listening and speaking.
 This means not looking at your cell phone or computer screen while engaging with another person.

-Smile:

-!
-And if not a smile, assume a neutral and welcoming facial expression.

-Quick Greetings:

-- "Hi, [say person's name]."

-- "Good morning (afternoon)."

-- "How can I help you?"

-- "Nice to see you."

-ENGAGING PRACTICES

-Attentive Listening

-Adults and students want to know that they have been heard and seen every day.
+Smile: I And if not a smile, assume a neutral and welcoming facial expression.
+Quick Greetings: • "Hi, [say person's name]." • "Good morning (afternoon)." • "How can I help you?" • "Nice to see you."
+ENGAGING PRACTICES Attentive Listening Adults and students want to know that they have been heard and seen every day.
 Engaging practices such as attentive listening are brain compatible strategies that can foster relationships, cultural humility and responsiveness, empowerment, and collaboration.
 Attentive listening improves the quality of the thinking/speaking of the person who is talking and allows the listener time to understand the full message of what is being said or implied.

-DEMONSTRATE ENGAGEMENT even when time is tight Non-verbal:

-- Offering a "High Five" a wave, a nod or other non-verbal acknowledgment. - Nonverbal cues not using technology during an encounter. - Pausing your activity to acknowledge the other person.
+Nonverbal acknowledgment.
+Nonverbal cues - not using technology during an encounter.
+Pausing your activity to acknowledge the other person.
+OPTIMISTIC CLOSURE Reflections and Looking Forward This provides positive closure, reinforces the topic, and creates END ON AN OPTIMISTIC, APPRECIATIVE NOTE "Is there anything else I can help you with?"

-Verbal:

-- "How are you doing?"

-- "What's new?"

-- Asking a follow up question to their comment.

-OPTIMISTIC CLOSURE

-Reflections and Looking Forward

-This provides positive closure, reinforces the topic, and creates momentum towards taking action.
-It is a way to show that you want to stay connected with the person.

-END ON AN OPTIMISTIC, APPRECIATIVE NOTE

-- "Is there anything else I can help you with?"

 - "Bye.
 See you later."

 - "Thank you."

 - "Let me think about that."